OWASP/www-project-social-osint-agent/index.md

 SocialOSINTAgent operates like a conversational analyst.
 Instead of producing a single, fixed report, you provide natural language queries to investigate the aggregated data from different angles.
 This allows for flexible and deep investigations tailored to your specific intelligence requirements.

-You can ask the tool to:
+Examples you could ask the tool:
 *   **Analyze behavior:** "What are the user's primary hours of activity?"
 *   **Identify topics:** "Summarize the main themes from the last month's posts."
 *   **Assess persona:** "Are there notable differences in communication style between the Twitter and Bluesky accounts?"